chg60/phamclust/README.md

 5. Average Aminoacid Identity (aai)                 (~500 pairs/second)
 6. Proteomic Equivalence Quotient (peq)             (~475 pairs/second)

-Because of how cheap the first four metrics are, 4 CPU cores maximizes the processing speed for datasets consisting of fewer than 2,500 genomes.
+Because of how cheap the first four metrics are, the maximum parallelization benefit is seen with just 4 CPU cores for datasets consisting of fewer than 2,500 genomes.
+The last two metrics are considerably more expensive to calculate, and will see benefit from as many physical cores are available on your machine (i.e., core count, not thread count).